medcomdk/MedCom-FHIR-Communication/docs/assets/documents/governance-for-careCommunication.md

 The following paragraphs describes the rules for managing these scenarios if they occur.

 ##### Parallel reply and cancellation or correction
+On <a href="#Fig7">Figure 7</a> is a simple illustration of the communication flow for parallel reply and cancellation or correction.

 <figure style="margin-left: 0px; margin-right: 0px; width: 100%;">
 <a href="../images/Rules-parallel-reply-cancel" target="_blank"> <img src="../images/Rules-parallel-reply-cancel" alt="rules parallel reply and cancel" style="width:auto; margin-left:0px; margin-right:0px;" id="Fig7"></a>